 WHAT DOES NEUTERING INVOLVE?
 Neutering is a straightforward procedure involving the removal of your cats reproductive organs under general anaesthetic.
 In some cases, your veterinary surgeon may decide to keep your cat under observation for a few days afterwards.
 Whether the veterinary surgeon does or not will generally depend on your cat’s age and general health.
 A pre-surgical blood screening may also be recommended to check for any complications that may arise from the anaesthetic.
 Female cats may be left with a small scar along the side of their tummies, which should not be visible after the fur grows back.

 WHEN IS THE BEST TIME TO NEUTER?
 Ask your veterinary surgeon about the best age to neuter your cat.
 He will usually recommend that the operation is done before your cat reaches sexual maturity (so by 5-6 months of age).
 In female cats, this is generally before their first heat cycle.
 Of course, if you want your cat to have a litter of kittens first, then wait until the kittens are weaned and the milk production is ended.

 WHAT, IF ANY ARE THE RISKS OF NEUTERING?
 The risks to a cat’s health from leaving them ‘entire’ far outweighs the risk from the anaesthetic or surgery.
 Spaying or neutering will almost certainly reduce your cat’s daily energy needs, so weight gain, obesity and its associated conditions (e.g. diabetes) may be a potential side effect.
-Of course, you can help avoid this by feeding a grain free bilogically appropriate diet like Orijen, Acana, ZiWi Peak or Natural Instinct raw.
+Of course, you can help avoid this by feeding a grain free bilogically appropriate diet like Canagan, Sense6, Orijen, Acana, Thrive or Purrform raw.

 SOME MYTHS ABOUT NEUTERING